Noctis/kickstart/UPGRADING.md

 ### 2. Updating `.env` and `.env-example`

-In regards to the `.env` and `.env-example` files, only one thing has changed between Kickstart 2.3.0 and 3.0.0: the `debug` option, with its `true` or `false` values has been replaced by `APP_ENV`, with `prod` or `dev` values.
+Regarding the `.env` and `.env-example` files, only one thing has changed between Kickstart 2.3.0 and 3.0.0: the `debug` option, with its `true` or `false` values has been replaced by `APP_ENV`, with `prod` or `dev` values.

 Replace the: